Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 Access the Browsersync UI.

 ### Foundation for Sites Components

-We don't want to include unused css an javascript.
-For the components you want to use uncomment the component's
+We don't want to include unused CSS an JavaScript.

+	For the components you want to use, uncomment the component's
-1. sass in /assets/scss/foundation/_foundation.scss
+	1. Sass in /assets/scss/foundation/_foundation.scss
-2. javascript in the gulpfile.js in the javascript task
+	2. JavaScript in the gulpfile.js in PATHS (you need to restart gulp)

 Customize the variables used by Foundation in the settings file located in /assets/scss/foundation/.